Edvinas1122/cub3D/README.md

 ![Alt text](https://raw.githubusercontent.com/Edvinas1122/Edvinas1122/main/cub3D_42_emomkus.png)

+## Gameplay

+The gameplay itself is minimal, serving as a demonstration of ray-casting.
+It features a walkable labyrinth that has a treasure at the end of the map, doors to unlock, and non-interactive animated characters.

-## Game Play
+## Game Map File Parsing

-Game parses .cub file which represents map walkable labyrinth and texture images which looks like this:
+The game parses a .cub file, which represents the walkable labyrinth and texture images.
+The file structure is as follows:

 <img src="https://raw.githubusercontent.com/Edvinas1122/Edvinas1122/main/cub3D_42_emomkus_2.png" alt="cub3D_map_img" width="35%"/>